openwisp/openwisp-firmware-upgrader/docs/user/upgrade-status.rst

 **Status**: ``aborted``

-**Description**: The upgrade operation was stopped due to pre-requisites not being met.
+**Description**: The upgrade operation was stopped due to prerequisites not being met.
 The system determined it was unsafe or impossible to proceed with the upgrade.